-- 1. Tutor to create an appropriate learning environment to explain the SUP technique/tactics and bring this to life. - 2.
-Whilst doing the above, the tutor is to help students with ways of evaluating the performance by using measurable outcomes and helping with their observation, e.g. how far can you travel on one/each stroke forward? - 3.
-In smaller groups of 3 or 4 students, use video to evolve their performance models of the SUP race stroke.
-Tutor to facilitate and grow their knowledge of the performance models for this discipline and tactical application. - 4.
-Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used. - Tutor to link this into how this feeds the decision-making of the 'What' of coaching (the starting point, monitoring, changing session aim, individualising, etc.)
+- Tutor to create an appropriate learning environment to explain the kayak/canoe technique/tactics and bring this to life land based options for demonstration purposes to help develop the students' knowledge of forward paddling. - 2.
+Whilst doing the above, the tutor is to help students with ways of evaluating the performance by using measurable outcomes and helping with their observation, e.g. how far can you make the slider move forward? - In smaller groups of 3 or 4 students, use video to evolve their performance models of the high kneeling Canoe.
+Tutor to facilitate and grow their knowledge of the performance models for this discipline and tactical application.

-6. Tutor to support students in their technical/tactical knowledge and understanding.
+- 4. Tutor to facilitate the sharing of knowledge, drawing out the main evaluation methods and observational techniques used. - 5.
+Tutor to link this into how this feeds the decision-making of the 'what' of coaching (the starting point, monitoring, changing session aim, individualising, etc.) - 6.
+Tutor to support students in their technical/tactical knowledge and understanding.

-Session Title: Site Specific Coaching
+Session Title: Site-Specific Coaching - Starts

 Session Number: 6

-Time: 90-minutes
+Time: 75-minutes

 Venue: Water

-Craft: Stand Up Paddleboard
+Craft: Kayak and Canoe